PROFILE

 Vieira.

-From November 1980 to May 1984, power was
+From November 1980 to May 1984, power was held

-held by a provisional government responsible to
+by a provisional government responsible to a

-a Revolutionary Council headed by President Joao
+Revolutionary Council headed by President Joao

 Bernardo Vieira.
 In 1984, the council was

-dissolved, and the National Popular Assembly
+dissolved, and the National Popular Assembly (ANP)

-(ANP) was reconstituted.
-The single-party
+was reconstituted.
+The single-party assembly

-assembly approved a new constitution, elected
+approved a new constitution, elected President

-the president presided over the Council of State
+presided over the Council of State and served as

-president also was head of the PAIGC and
+was head of the PAIGC and commander in chief of

-commander in chief of the armed forces.
+the armed forces.

-There were alleged coup plots against the
+There were alleged coup plots against the Vieira

-Vieira government in 1983, 1985, and 1993.
-In
+government in 1983, 1985, and 1993.
+In 1986,

-1986, first Vice President Paulo Correia and
+first Vice President Paulo Correia and five

-five others were executed for treason following
+others were executed for treason following a

-a lengthy trial.
+lengthy trial.
 In 1994, the country's first

 multi-party legislative and presidential